A QUICK LOOK

-She has been editing and mentoring talented authors since 1996.
+She has been writing, ghost writing, editing, and also mentoring talented authors since 1996.

 C.K.
 Gurin has been pro-bono director of The Bedtime-Story Literacy Project, and the award-winning children's story site, since 1996.
 Yahoo! proclaimed Bedtime-Story the number one children's story site on the web and it was featured by MSNBC, the BBC, MIT's Invention Dimension, and earned the Reader's Digest Editors Choice Award.

 She moved to

 professional history may be viewed by clicking on the following link

 (Additional examples along with client feedback may be found on her website TheQuantumCat.com)

 SAMPLE # 1

 A solitary figure in light blue and white

 leather attempted to remain unseen as he climbed through the snow, ascending

 the cloud-shrouded mountain.
 He paused to catch his breath.
 Looking upward